-Non-EEA nationals can continue to use an immigration status document listed in the Home Office acceptable right to work documents to prove their right to work.
+Non-EEA nationals can use an immigration status document listed in the Home Office acceptable right to work documents to prove their right to work.

-Those with a valid, current Biometric Residence Permit or Biometric Residence Card can also prove their right to work using the online checking service.
+Those who hold a biometric residence permit, biometric residence card or status under the pointsbased immigration system can also prove their right to work using the Home Office online checking service.
 If an applicant uses the online service this will generate a share code so that employers can check an applicant's right to work status online instead of requiring them to present documentary evidence.